List of Subjects

 The Intermediate Level course enhances students’ practical and theoretical Art skills.
 Learners use Art elements and principles in observational drawing and thematic work.
 They compile a portfolio with a Visual Journal documenting research, experimentation, preparatory studies, and reflections.
 Students are expected to demonstrate technical skill, clear progression, and understanding of selected artists and artistic contexts.
 Assessment includes coursework, observation exams, a Personal Study project, and a History of Art component covering key artists and movements.

-The subject, which is offered at Intermediate Level only, is divided into three parts: core knowledge, engineering machine drawing, and graphical representation of data.
+The subject, offered at Intermediate Level only, is divided into three parts: core knowledge, engineering machine drawing, and graphical representation of data.

 Advanced Level